fnproject/docs/fn/develop/fn-format.md

 * `Fn-Call-Id` - id for the call
 * `Fn-Deadline` - RFC3339 timestamp indicating the deadline for a function call
+* `Fn-Intent` - optional, may contain value for handling certain kinds of requests (see gateway protocol)
 * `Fn-*` - reserved for future usage
 * `*` - any other headers, potentially rooted from an http trigger